Dougmarcolino/todo-list-solid/README.md

 # ToDo

-This is a small beatifull to-do list project I put together in onder to practice React Query and Tailwind CSS.
+This is a small beautiful to-do list project I put together in onder to practice React Query and Tailwind CSS.

 # Getting Started